iglpdc/dmrg_helpers/docs/about_files.rst

     ...

-All comment lines, including metadata lines, are optional, so a file without them can be still processed by the module.
+All comment lines, including metadata lines, are optional, so a file without them can be still processed.
 It may be, though, that some features are not avaliable.

 Data lines have two words separated by blank spaces.
 The first word is read as a string and specifies the name of the correlator.
 The name of the correlator